Separation of Learning and Control for Cyber-Physical Systems: Introduction

-The person-by-person approach \cite{McGuire1972,Charalambous:2015aa} aims to convert the problem into a centralized stochastic control problem from the point of view of each subsystem.
+Several optimality results using information states defined in time-invariant spaces have been reported in the literature for systems with nonclassical information structures; see \citet{Witsenhausen1971a,Varaiya:1978aa, Kurtaran:1979aa, Nayyar2011,wu2014theory,Gupta:2015aa, Dave2019a,Dave2020a}.
+There are three main approaches to address optimal control problems with a nonclassical information structure: (1) the \textit{person-by-person} approach, (2) the \textit{designer's} approach, and (3) the \textit{common information} approach.
+The person-by-person approach \citep{McGuire1972} aims to convert the problem into a centralized stochastic control problem from the point of view of each subsystem.
 Namely, we arbitrarily fix the strategies for all subsystems except for one, say subsystem $k \in \mathcal{K}$, $\mathcal{K}=\{1,\ldots,K\}$, $K\in\mathbb{N}$, and then, we derive the optimal strategy for $k$ given the strategies for all other subsystems.
 We repeat this process for all subsystems until no subsystem can improve the performance of the system by unilaterally changing their strategy.
-The person-by-person approach has been used in real-time communication using encoders and decoders \cite{Witsenhausen1979,Varaiya1983,Teneketzis2006,Nayyar2008,Kaspi2010, Yuksel:2013aa}, in quickest detection problems \cite{Teneketzis1984,Veeravalli1993,Tsitsiklis1993,Veeravalli:2001aa}, and networked control systems \cite{Varaiya1983b,Mahajan:2009aa}.

-The designer's approach was first introduced by Witsenhausen \cite{Witsenhausen1973}, as a standard form for sequential stochastic control with a nonclassical information structure, and extended later by Mahajan \cite{mahajan2008sequential}.
+The designer's approach was first introduced by \citet{Witsenhausen1973}, as a standard form for sequential stochastic control with a nonclassical information structure, and extended later by \citet{mahajan2008sequential}.
 The designer's approach transforms the problem into a centralized, open-loop planning problem where the objective is to derive the optimal control strategy of the system before the system starts evolving.
-Thus, no data are observed by the designer, and thus this approach leads to a dynamic programming decomposition over a space of functions instead of decisions imposing significant computational implications \cite{Papadimitriou:1987:CMD:2875343.2875347}.
-The person-by-person approach has been used in conjunction with the designer's approach in real-time communication \cite{Varaiya1983,Mahajan2008,Mahajan:2009ab}, and networked control systems \cite{Varaiya1983b,Mahajan:2009aa}.
+Thus, no data are observed by the designer, and thus this approach leads to a dynamic programming decomposition over a space of functions instead of decisions imposing significant computational implications; see \citet{Papadimitriou:1987:CMD:2875343.2875347}.
+Finally, in the common information approach \citep{Nayyar2011,Nayyar2013b}, the subsystems share a subset of their past observations and decisions to a shared memory accessible by all subsystems.
+The solution is derived by reformulating the problem from the viewpoint of a ``coordinator" with access only to the shared information (the common information), whose task is to provide ``prescription" strategies to each subsystem.
+The coordinator's problem is a centralized stochastic control problem.